mnbroatch/wackson/README.md

 If you want it to do something else, you're probably better off just editing the code for your own needs rather than trying to make this package customizable.

-Currently only available as the raw ES file because again, you can change the export format yourself; why maintain a build process...

 Currently untested, because to test it wouldn't be wack enough

+## Installation

+`npm install wackson`

+Currently only available as an ES module because again, you can change the export format yourself.
+Why maintain a build process...

 ## Usage